-Creatine and Testosterone: The King of All Bodybuilding Supplements
+Creatine and Testosterone: The #1 Bodybuilding Supplement

 Creatine works simply by increasing the amount of ATP (adenosine triphosphate) molecules inside the cells, which improve the message sending and energy production of them all around the body.
 Thus, the reason why creatine has such wide range of benefits inside the nervous system, endocrine system, and muscular system.

 And when I say that it’s the best and most researched supplement of them all, this is what I mean: